abdulwahab015/AuralGuard-MLOps/README.md

 ## Contributing

-We welcome contributions!
-Here's how you can help:
+Contributions are welcome!
+Please follow these steps:

-1. 🍴 Fork the repository
+1. Fork the repository
-2. 🌿 Create a feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. 🔧 Make your changes
-4. 📝 Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. 🚀 Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-6. 🔀 Open a Pull Request
+5. Open a Pull Request

 ## License